solana-foundation/developer-content/content/courses/offline-transactions/durable-nonces.md

 npm install
 ```

-In the starter code you will find a file inside `test/index.ts`, with a testing
+In the starter code, you will find a file inside `test/index.ts`, with a testing
 skeleton, we'll write all of our code here.

 We're going to use the local validator for this lab.
 However, feel free to use